dylanlott/vedh/contextlog.md

 The main issue was a corner case between two variables.
 - Environment variables were not being set correctly in the client build.
 - Nginx configs that weren't repsecting websocket connections.

+Local and production builds are now working together in harmony but it took some effort.
+Must ensure that local environment and prod environment are kept in close sync.
+I think most of our issues are handled now, though.
+More deploys should reveal our weak points and we can adjust with time.
+Rapid iteration is the hardest part of development, but nets the most benefits.